laboratorioAI/2020_ROT_SVM_EPN/README.md

 https://laboratorio-ia.epn.edu.ec/es/recursos/dataset/2020_emg_dataset_612

-## Paste the data into the General or Specific folder, if not the code does not run.
+## Paste the data into the General or Specific folder, if the code does not run.

 ### MENU: